Portfolio

-This is an attempt to pare down the number of my favorite photographs to something more viewable.
-These are the favorites of my favorites.
-Don’t ask me what makes a picture an all-time favorite.
-It might be a really good picture, or it might hold a special memory, or who knows what?
+These are my favorite pictures from all the photographs I have taken.
+Don’t ask me what it takes to get a photo onto this list.
+It might be a really good picture, it might hold a special memory, or who knows what.

 A self portrait photograph of Gary Allman keeping warm in his hammock while winter camping.
 December 2022.

-Keeping warm in my hammock – The low was 23℉ (-5℃), well within the 10℉ rating of my quilts.
+Keeping warm in my hammock — The low was 23°F (-5°C), well within the 10°F rating of my quilts.
 I was nice and cozy.
-A forecast of 20℉ is my lower limit, not because I cannot keep warm at lower temperatures I can, but because it is not enjoyable sitting around and doing camp chores when it is that cold.
-I do this for funsies, not to prove anything.
+A forecast of 20°F is my lower limit, I do this for funsies, not to prove anything.

 The soft light on a dull rainy day on these flowers Ginger picked and placed on the kitchen table caught my eye, and prompted a discovery.
-One-minute read, +1
+2

 Through the veil – It’s taken me a while to see the potential in this picture.
 I like this alternate treatment of the image.